graphql-aspnet/graphql-aspnet.github.io/docs/advanced/directives.md

 });
 ```

-> Order matters.
-The repeated directives will be executed in the order they are encountered with those applied via attribution taking precedence.

 ### Understanding the Type System
 GraphQL ASP.NET builds your schema and all of its types from your controllers and objects.
 In general, this is done behind the scenes and you do not need to interact with it.
-However, when applying type system directives you are affecting the final generated schema and need to understand the various parts of it.
+However, when applying type system directives you are affecting the generated schema and need to understand the various parts of it.
 If you have a question don't be afraid to ask on [github](https://github.com/graphql-aspnet/graphql-aspnet).

 **UML Diagrams**